gautamvenkatesh/games/README.md

 The ultimatetictactoe.html file is a web based version of Ultimate Tic Tac Toe.

-The hangman.py file includes a text based version of hangman.
+The hangman.py file is a text based version of hangman.